Lamar Odom And Tristan Thompson Fight Over Khloe Kardashian, Source Claims

 The sighting sparked speculation that Odom, still pining for his ex-wife, had decided to hook up with a look-alike as substitute.

-But a source close to the former Parade Magazine NBA player of the year revealed to TMZ that the mysterious blonde was, in fact, a personal assistant and not a love interest.
+However, a source close to the former Parade Magazine NBA player of the year revealed to TMZ that the mysterious blonde was, in fact, a personal assistant and not a love interest.

 But the disclosure did stop social media users speculating that Odom’s preference for a personal assistant that looks like his former wife shows that he “has a type.”